Best Steps To Grow Saint John's Wort In Containers

 St. John's wort is a plant that grows in temperate regions worldwide but is originally from North America, Europe, and Asia.

-It grows best indoors at temperatures between 65 and 70 °F, close to most homes' typical temperature.
+It grows indoors between 65°F and 70°F, close to most homes' typical temperature.

 Keep plants away from drafts from leaky windows or doors that are frequently opened and closed, and register vents from the furnace or air conditioner during the winter and summer.